solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

 ---
 layout: post
-title: Making software testing easier with Clojure
+title: Making Software Testing Easier with Clojure
 author: jarzka
 excerpt: Introducing 4 things in Clojure that can reduce the hassle of writing automated software tests.
 tags: